SE::YouTube::Video - YouTube video scraper

 https://www.youtube.com/watch?v=5NPBIwQyPWE

-By default, the link to the video, its title, number of likes, views, and comments will be output:
+As a result, the video link, its title, number of likes, views, and comments will be displayed:

 https://www.youtube.com/watch?v=5NPBIwQyPWE - Avril Lavigne - Complicated (Official Video)